scriptrdotio/creatr-sample-app/smartkitchen/app/Readme.md

-# Device Agnostic App
+# Creatr Sample App
-The device agnostic app is meant to jump start your development with scriptr.io and any device you have.
+The creatr sample app is meant to jump start your development with scriptr.io and any device you have.
 It's a complete end-to-end scenario that allows you to connect your device and view its live and historical data as you like.

 # Features
-The device agnostic app can be used to serve different industries.
+The creatr sample app can be used to serve different industries.
 So far, you can use the application in the context of a:
 - Smart kitchen,
 - Live Stock fitbit,
 - Smart Container Cold chain.
+- Smart Farming

 # Device Connection
 Devices have multiple options to connect to the application:
-- Through a broker, ex: DMP, Gateway...
+- Through a application/broker, ex: DMP, Gateway...
 - Directly over any of the supported protocols: MQTT, WS, AMQP & HTTPS